fxamacker/cbor/README.md

 * __Speed__ vs __safety__ vs __size__ – to keep size small, avoid code generation.
 For safety, validate data and avoid Go's `unsafe` pkg.
 For speed, use safe optimizations such as caching struct metadata. v1.4 is faster than a well-known library that uses `unsafe` and code gen.
 * __Standards compliance__ – CBOR ([RFC 7049](https://tools.ietf.org/html/rfc7049)) with minor [limitations](#limitations).
 Encoder supports options for sorting, floating-point conversions, and more.
 Predefined configurations are also available so you can use "CTAP2 Canonical CBOR", etc. without knowing individual options.
 Decoder checks for well-formedness, validates data, and limits nested levels to defend against attacks.
 See [Standards](#standards).

-v2 decoupled options from encoding/decoding functions so that:
+v2.0 decoupled options from CBOR encoding & decoding functions:

-* new features like CBOR tags can be added without breaking API changes.
-* more encoding/decoding function signatures are identical to encoding/json.
+* More encoding/decoding function signatures are identical to encoding/json.
-* more function signatures can remain stable forever even as CBOR options & tags evolve.
+* More function signatures can remain stable forever.
+* More flexibility for evolving internal data types, optimizations, and concurrency.
+* Features like CBOR tags can be added without more breaking API changes.
+* Options to handle duplicate map keys can be added without more breaking API changes.

 Avoiding `unsafe` package has benefits.
 The `unsafe` package [warns](https://golang.org/pkg/unsafe/):